BurntKevin/Steam-Market-Analysis/README.md

 # Steam Market Analysis
+# Warning
+* A Steam cookie is used to access information which normal users are not allowed to obtain
+* This cookie generally expires within a day

 ## Step One
 * Scrape the required information from the Steam website obtaining all the details for a given game (game name, item name, item icon, item price history which consists of date, median price, volume)